tytydraco/yessleep/out/Creating_A_Social_Media_Profile_Was_My_Biggest_Mistake_Part_1.md

 I was a complete dumbass when it came to social sites, and I barely understood how they worked.
 I assumed the platform had censored or altered what I wrote earlier.
 Perhaps the site didn’t allow people to be openly unwelcoming.

-Five hours later, at home, I was talking to a friend when I heard the notification tone from my laptop.
-I continued the conversation briefly, then picked it up.
+Five hours later, at home, I was talking to a friend when I  got a notification on the site.

 I checked a few new message requests and deleted them.
 But it wasn't the requests that unsettled me; it was a chat, already opened; with someone named “Sophia.”
 It read: